ayushmaskey/ayushmaskey.github.io/bigdatas/docker-basics.md

 ```

 #### Images
-Command to download some of the useful images I came across as I build docker containers for the syslog analysis.
-Downloading official images is less of a security risk.
-I am paranoid when it comes to using scripts from internet.
+ * Command to download some of the useful images I came across as I build docker containers for the syslog analysis.
 ```
 docker pull ubuntu
 docker pull centos